iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

         +--------------------------------------------+---------+-----------+
         ```

-    As the experiment progresses, you should eventually see that all of the objectives reported as being satisfied by both versions.
+    As the experiment progresses, you should eventually see that all of the objectives reported as being satisfied by both versions and the candidate improves over the baseline version in terms of the reward metric.
 The candidate is identified as the winner and is recommended for promotion.
-When the experiment completes (in ~2 mins), you will see the experiment stage change from `Running` to `Completed`.

 === "Experiment progress"